rohithsowmithra/Trivia-API/README.md

 ## Authors

-Rohith has authored the API (__init__.py) and test suite (test_flaskr.py).
+Rohith has authored the APIs (__init__.py) and test suite (test_flaskr.py) and documentation (Readme.md).
 All other project files were created by Udacity.
-Made some changes to these files to ensure smoother interaction of frontend with backend.
+Made some changes to these files to ensure frontend interacts with backend.